 Our daily living experience also shapes or questions and nurtures

 our quest for a closer relationship with God and Jesus Christ.
+If you find this description of our theology interesting, feel

 free to call the church office at (504)488-3749 to schedule a time